-The discussion and analysis of our financial condition and results of operations is based on our consolidated financial statements, which have been prepared in accordance with GAAP.
+The discussion and analysis of our financial condition and results of operations is based on our consolidated financial statements, which have been prepared in accordance with US GAAP.
 The preparation of these consolidated financial statements requires management to make estimates and judgments that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements, as well as revenue and expenses during the reporting periods.
 We evaluate our estimates and judgments on an ongoing basis.
 We base our estimates on historical experience and on various other factors we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results could therefore differ materially from those estimates under different assumptions or conditions.

-For a description of our critical accounting policies and estimates, please refer to the "Critical Accounting Policies and Estimates" section of our Management's Discussion and Analysis of Financial Condition and Results of Operations contained in our Form S-1 dated February 7, 2007, as filed with the U.S. Securities and Exchange Commission.
-There have been no material changes in any of our accounting policies since June 30, 2006.
+For a description of our critical accounting policies and estimates, please refer to the "Critical Accounting Policies and Estimates" section of our Management's Discussion and Analysis of Financial Condition and Results of Operations contained in our Annual Report on Form 10-K for the year ended June 30, 2007, as filed with the U.S. Securities and Exchange Commission.
+There have been no material changes in any of our accounting policies since June 30, 2007.